Billy Bishop: Aerial combat

 Bishop returned to England in September 1916, and, with the influence of St Helier, was accepted for training as a pilot at the Central Flying School at Upavon on Salisbury Plain.
 His first solo flight was in a Maurice Farman "Shorthorn".

-In November 1916 after receiving his wings, Bishop was attached to No. 37 Squadron RFC at Stow Maries, Essex, flying the BE.2c.
+In November 1916 after receiving his wings, Bishop was attached to No. 37 Squadron RFC at RFC Stow Maries, Essex, flying the BE.2c.
 He was officially appointed to flying officer duties on 8 December 1916.
 Bishop disliked flying at night over London, searching for German airships, and he soon requested a transfer to France.

 On 17 March 1917, Bishop arrived at 60 Squadron at Filescamp Farm near Arras, where he flew the Nieuport 17 fighter.
 At that time, the average life expectancy of a new pilot in that sector was 11 days, and German aces were shooting down British aircraft 5 to 1.
 Bishop's first patrol on 22 March was less than successful.
 He had trouble controlling his run-down aircraft, was nearly shot down by anti-aircraft fire, and became separated from his group.
 On 24 March, after crash-landing his aircraft during a practice flight in front of General John Higgins, Bishop was ordered to return to flight school at Upavon.
 Major Alan Scott, the new commander of 60 Squadron, convinced Higgins to let him stay until a replacement arrived.

 The next day, Bishop claimed his first victory when his was one of four Nieuports that engaged three Albatros D.III Scouts near St Leger.
 Bishop shot down and mortally wounded a Lieutenant Theiller, but his engine failed in the process.
 Bishop landed in no man's land, 300 yd from the German front line.
 After running to the Allied trenches, Bishop spent the night on the ground in a rainstorm.
 There Bishop wrote a letter home, starting, "I am writing this from a dugout 300 yards from our front line, after the most exciting adventure of my life."
 General Higgins personally congratulated Bishop and rescinded his order to return to flight school.

 On 30 March 1917, Bishop was named a flight commander with a temporary promotion to captain a few days later.
 On 31 March, he scored his second victory.
 Bishop, in addition to the usual patrols with his squadron comrades, soon flew many unofficial "lone-wolf" missions deep into enemy territory, with the blessing of Major Scott.
 As a result, his total of enemy aircraft shot down increased rapidly.
 On 8 April, he scored his fifth victory and became an ace.
 To celebrate, Bishop's mechanic painted the aircraft's nose blue, the mark of an ace.
 Former 60 Squadron member Captain Albert Ball, at that time the Empire's highest scoring ace, had had a red spinner fitted.